Instructions

 and bounce the light back toward your subject.
 Bouncing also eliminates

-strong shadows or lights in your pictures. - Due to
+strong shadows or lights in your pictures.

 changes in design and voltage, an old or incompatible flash unit can